 In this email, New Heights Fitness announces its 6-week email subscriber package.
-Discounts like these give subscribers an added value for being part of the newsletter.
+Gym membership discounts like these give subscribers an added value for being part of the newsletter.
 New Heights Fitness also does an excellent job including a contest and announcing the winner in the newsletter.

 With email, you can do much more than motivating, selling and teaching your subscribers.
 It's also a good platform for customer service.

-This can come through welcome emails, customer satisfaction surveys or simply showing appreciation every once in a while.
+There are various email templates you can use: welcome emails, customer satisfaction surveys or simply showing appreciation every once in a while.

 This message from Outdoor Voices is personalized (they addressed the subscriber by name) and comes from a real person within the company rather than a department.
 Also, the customer is reassured that they’ll receive help from the team very soon.
 The email is then wrapped up with a big welcome and high-fives.